2013 Schedule of Events

 - Meet and mingle with your classmates, Law School faculty and administrators over beverages and hors d'oeuvres.
 Business casual attire is recommended.

-- Pick up your lunch in Star Commons and your t-shirt under the tent on the front lawn before joining your LEAD group for an afternoon of service.
+- Pick up your lunch and your t-shirt under the tent on the front lawn before joining your LEAD group for an afternoon of service.

 Various locations to be announced.